 Should I Wear My Watch Inside or Outside of the Cuff?

 When standing with your arms down by your side, your sleeve or cuff should mostly cover your watch.
 However, when your arm is bent, your watch should peek out of your shirt cuff.
 Most importantly, don’t wear your watch on top of your cuff – don’t be that guy!

 When Should I Wear My Watch?

-Dress watches were made for formal occasions.
+The answer to this question depends on what kind of watch you own.
+For instance, dress watches lend themselves to formal occasions, as the name suggests.
 Traditionally, a dress watch has a white dial, gold case, and a leather strap.
-It’s also more modestly sized and minimally styled—the Patek Philippe Calatrava is a perfect example.
-But due to the increased versatility of sport models and the expanded definition of what exactly makes a “dress watch”, they’re no longer de rigueur for nicer occasions.
-(Read: Do You Really Need a “Dress Watch”?)
+It’s also more modestly sized and minimally styled – the Patek Philippe Calatrava is a perfect example.
+However, the versatility of sport models has increased and the definition of a “dress watch” has expanded.
+As a result, dress watches are no longer de rigueur for nicer occasions.

-Obviously, there are no written rules on how to wear a watch for men.
+Obviously, there are no written rules on how to wear a watch.
 However, there are definitely those that are “understood”.
-Hopefully, this answers all of your questions on how to wear a watch, but if you still have a question, shoot us a line in the comments!
+Hopefully, this answers all of your questions on how to wear a watch.
+However, if you still feel unsure, shoot us a line in the comments!

-Editor’s Note: This article was originally published on November 17, 2013.
-We have updated it to offer more advice.
+Editor’s Note: This article was updated in June of 2019 to offer more advice.